Kieranties/SIfSug/Prerequisites.md

 This is required as the Sitecore WDPs contain web.configs using the module.
 + SQL Server Data-Tier Application Framework - Supports dacpac installation via the WDPs.
 Download [here][5].
-Please ensure you closely follow the detailed system requirements and install both versions of `SQLSysCLRTypes`.
+Please ensure you closely follow the detailed system requirements and install both versions of `SQLSysCLRTypes` and both versions of the `DacFramework` on x64 machines.
++ SqlCmd - Some configurations require use of SqlCmd.
+You will need to install [Microsoft ODBC driver][[9] and [Microsoft command line utilities][10]

 ### Installing Sitecore Install Framework